leovandriel/caffe2_cpp_tutorial/README.md

     Internally it creates a `build` folder and runs CMake from there.
 This also downloads the resources that are required for running some of the tutorials.

-Note: sources are developed and tested on macOS, but should be fairly OS-agnostic.
+Note: sources are developed and tested on macOS and Ubuntu.

 ## Tutorials